-Knowledge and skills required for STIF NHIVNA Intermediate Competency training: at least 4 months clinical experience in an out-patient setting required.
+At least 4 months prior clinical experience in an out-patient setting is required.

 STIFNHIVNA Advanced Competency

 STI Foundation STIF-NHIVNA Advanced Competency is designed for Specialist clinicians working in HIV medicine who are working towards advanced practice and have already successfully completed STI Foundation STIF-NHIVNA Intermediate Competencies.
 It is therefore suitable for nurses working at an advanced level, physician associates and SAS doctors working in HIV medicine who prefer to take this rather than the DipHIV exam.
 The training and assessment is structured as a clinical attachment and comprises e-learning, a minimum of 50 clinical sessions including reflective writing, formal assessment of competence, multi-source feedback and completion of an audit.